martinfrommel/dose-bot/docs/api.md

 - REST: API key-based.
 Functions live at the root (e.g., `/substances`).
 - Responses: REST handlers consistently wrap JSON as `{ success: boolean, data?: T, error?: string }` and may include `errors` for validation or `stack` in development.

+### Reverse proxy / path prefix

+In deployment, the API is typically routed through Traefik with labels that mount it at `/api`, while internally it still points to the default Cedar functions root.
+You can keep using Traefik or any reverse proxy of your choice—just ensure requests to your chosen prefix are forwarded to the API server on port 8911.

 ## Authentication

 ### Session (GraphQL)

 - Uses Cedar dbAuth with email/password.
 - Seed creates/updates an Admin user using `ADMIN_EMAIL` (default `admin@dosebot.local`) with a generated password printed during `yarn cedar prisma db seed` or first `yarn cedar prisma migrate`.

 ### API Keys (REST)